-IEP/504 teams are encouraged to provide students with disabilities the same test formats provided to their non-disabled peers based on the test formatting options listed above.
-IEP/504 teams should base their decision upon individualized, objective evidence to determine whether or not a student is able to access a computer-based test.
-Students unable to access an OSTP computer-based test must also receive classroom assessments, benchmark assessments, and districtwide assessments in this manner.
+IEP/504 teams are encouraged to provide students with disabilities the same test formats provided to their nondisabled peers based on the test formatting options listed above.
+IEP/504 teams should base their decision upon individualized, objective evidence to determine whether or not a student is able to access a computerbased test.
+Students unable to access an OSTP computer-based test must also be unable to receive computerbased classroom assessments, benchmark assessments, and districtwide assessments.
 Consequently, a student on an IEP/504 Plan does not automatically receive paper & pencil test formats.
 Blanket policies predetermining specific accommodations for students with disabilities are not in accordance with the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.
+The SDE has developed a Paper Testing Checklist to assist IEP/504 teams in determining if paper & pencil testing is appropriate for students.